Application Models

 different databases and under different schema names.
 In XDM, you use

-so-called environments to define where these sets of tables exist.
+so-called Environments to define where these sets of tables exist.

 In this example, we need to tell XDM about the schemas production (in the